cmu-pasta/date-time/codeql/README.md

-# Date-Cop

-Date-Cop is an advanced tool for identifying and reporting date and time related bugs in open-source projects.

-## Features

-### Static Analysis
+# Static Analysis using CodeQL

 Our static analysis approach targets Python code by traversing Abstract Syntax Trees (ASTs) derived from parsing source code.
 We utilize GitHub's CodeQL, a purpose-built AST query language, for discovering buggy patterns.
-For each identified DATE-SMELL, we develop a CodeQL query, typically consisting of about 5-20 lines of SQL-like code.
+For each identified bug pattern, we develop a CodeQL query, typically consisting of about 5-20 lines of SQL-like code.
 This lightweight approach allows for analysis of vast amounts of code at scale, aiming to find the most bugs with the fewest false positives.

 ## Prerequisites

-Before using Date-Cop, ensure you have the following:
+Before using CodeQL, ensure you have the following:

 1. CodeQL CLI installed on your system via the appropriate CodeQL pack
 2. `CODEQL_PATH` environment variable set to your CodeQL installation directory